All kinds of radio.

 Clearly, the game for many major market FMs is music and more music.
 Fewer commercial breaks with more songs in a row.
 Right or wrong, the big-market stations do this for better ratings.
 The concept: better ratings mean that many time buyers and agencies will look at those ratings and buy a station based solely on that.

 Okay, it’s fine and good for major market stations to play the ratings game.
-But, and this is a Kim Kardashian size BUT(T)…small market, local stations depend on direct connections with home-market residents and advertisers to survive and prosper, not ratings.
+However, small market, local stations depend on direct connections with home-market residents and advertisers to survive and prosper, not ratings.
+Small market radio stations must be completely immersed in the communities they serve.

 To sum this up, if your local FM station sounds like a jukebox that could be located in Anytown, USA, with almost no local connections, it might be time to rethink your strategy.